nchowning/png2gb/README.md

 - Colormap set to 4 maximum colors (no transparency)

 As of right now, this script doesn't have a good way to map colors to the Game Boy palette.
 That will come later.

+The example Makefile also assumes that you have [gbdk-n](https://github.com/andreasjhkarlsson/gbdk-n) installed at `../`.
+You'll need to pull it down & compile it separately.